Actions and Detail Panel

 Healing Discipline: Finding Joy in Working with Challenging Students

 - Aug 04, 2017 from 8:30 to 5:00

 - Aug 05, 2017 from 8:30 to 5:00.

 Today’s educators have more responsibilities than ever before.
 Teachers are increasingly accountable for student performance while trying to manage difficult behavior in the classroom.
 Many good educators are leaving the profession due to feelings of hopelessness and helplessness.

-This two-day seminar is based on years of experience working with children with challenging behaviors and finding success using research based strategies.
+This two-day seminar is based on 33 years of combined experience working with children with challenging behaviors and finding success using research based strategies.
 This seminar provides educators with a better understanding of children who have suffered from disruptive attachment and trauma which are often the root cause of inappropriate and/or out of control behavior in the classroom.
-In a fun and interactive way participants will learn that an emotionally healing environment is created by establishing healthy boundaries as well as building healthy relationships with their students.
+In a fun and interactive way participants will learn that an emotionally healing environment is establishing healthy boundaries as well as building healthy relationships with their students.
 As the educator develops the skills and confidence in working with challenging students they will feel more joy and success in their job.
 This leads to a deeper connection between the educator and the student thus enhancing emotional and academic growth.
 Although the seminar is geared towards educators, mental health professionals and parents will also benefit.